muratk5n/thirdwave/en/README.md

 with something that works at infinitely fine scale.
 The tool helped us for a long time, we could not (and still can't) simulate all particles to compete with nature, math allowed scientists to research phenomena without having a computer as big as nature.
-But let's not forget, it's all an (oversmoothed) approximation.
+But we need to remember it's all an (oversmoothed) approximation.

 ---